D4NSER/LaboratorinisNr3/README.md

-# ObjektinisProgramavimas
-This is a repository for my VU study subject Objective Programming

 ## Specs
 #### To start this project's review, I need to give a little intro about my computer.
 I have a MacBook, with these specs:
     CPU: 2,3 GHz Quad-Core Intel Core i5